-The percentile score of every session of the JEE 2022 exam can be calculated separately.
-While doing so, raw scores of the students in all three subjects (Physics, Chemistry, and Maths) and overall raw score can also be considered for preparing the overall rank list (or merit list).
+The percentile score of every session of the JEE exam can be calculated separately.
+While doing so, the raw scores of the students in all three subjects (Physics, Chemistry, and Maths) and overall raw scores can also be considered for preparing the overall rank list (or merit list).

 Therefore, the final NTA score will be prepared on the basis of the overall raw score as well as the raw score in all three subjects.